Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Many-Body Formalism

 The Hamiltonian that we consider to address the many-body problem describes bosons interacting by a contact pseudopotential and placed in a harmonic trap:

 Here, $x_i$ and $p_i$ are 1D position and momentum operators of a given atom (or molecule) $i$, respectively, $\omega$ is the frequency of the trapping harmonic potential, $N$ is the number of particles, $m$ is their mass, and $g_{\rm 1D}$ is the contact coupling.
 In order to establish the connection with experiment, one considers a quasi-1D gas, {i.e.} the particles are trapped in a three-dimensional (3D) harmonic potential that is strongly anisotropic, with the transverse frequency being much larger than the axial one, $\omega / \omega_\perp\ll1$, such that transverse motion is confined (frozen) to the ground state.
-The 1D coupling strength, $g_{\rm 1D}$, is related to the 3D scattering length, $a_{\rm sc}$, by $g_{\rm 1D} = 4\pi \hbar^2 a_{\rm sc}/(\pi m l_\perp^2)$ far away from geometric scattering resonances, where $l_\perp=\sqrt{\hbar/m\omega_\perp}$ is the transverse oscillator length~\cite{olshanii1998}.
+The 1D coupling strength, $g_{\rm 1D}$, is related to the 3D scattering length, $a_{\rm sc}$, by $g_{\rm 1D} = 4\pi \hbar^2 a_{\rm sc}/(\pi m l_\perp^2)$ far away from geometric scattering resonances, where $l_\perp=\sqrt{\hbar/m\omega_\perp}$ is the transverse oscillator length, {when one is far away from the geometric scattering resonance which occurs for $a_{\rm sc} \sim l_\perp$} ~\cite{olshanii1998}.